Zillow: Renter services

 Zillow allows renters to apply for apartments and pay rent through its platform.
 Landlords can also use the platform to process applications, conduct background and credit checks, and accept payments.

 Financing services

 Zillow's affiliate lender, Zillow Home Loans, offers mortgage loans and refinance options. and information about down payment assistance programs.

+Climate risk

+In September 2024, Zillow announced it would partner with First Street, a leader in climate risk financial modeling, to introduce a new Climate Risk Score to help home shoppers assess potential climate-related risks for properties.
+This score evaluates risks such as flooding, wildfires, and extreme heat, providing transparency and enabling buyers to make more informed decisions.

+By November 2025, Zillow had scrapped the climate risk data due to complaints by real estate agents who struggled to sell homes with high climate risks and homeowners whose home values declined due to high climate risks.

 Zestimate

 Zillow determines an estimate, also known as a "Zestimate", for a home based on a range of publicly available information, including sales of comparable houses in a neighborhood.
 According to Zillow, the Zestimate is a starting point in determining a home's value.
 The accuracy of the Zestimate varies by location depending on how much information is publicly available, but Zillow allows users to check the accuracy of Zestimates in their region against actual sales.

 In March 2011, Zillow released Rent Zestimates, which provides estimated rent prices for 90 million homes.

 On June 14, 2011, Zillow changed the algorithm used to calculate Zestimates.
 In addition to changing the current Zestimate for millions of homes throughout the country, Zillow changed historical Zestimate value information dating back to 2006.

 On June 15, 2021, Zillow reported that it updated how it calculates the Zestimate for off-market homes, to be more responsive to local trends and seasonality that may affect a home's market value and includes even more historical data to improve accuracy.